StinkyMilo/Prosetta/Frontend/docs/Tangent.md

 by Milo Jacobs and The Trigonometry Baby\n was num 0. whi les num 360.
-    pri "Tangent of num is" tan num.. was num add num 45..
+    pri "Tangent of num is" tang num.. was num add num 45..
 .
 `'